limpingstone/samegamejava/README.md

 # The Same Game
-A Java-based same game programi
+A Java-based same game program

 Project for EECS 132 - Introduction to Programming in Java